-Chlorophyll-a in surface waters ranged from below the analytical detection limit (<0.1 μ g/L) in surface waters to 0.4 μ g/L across all sites (Figure 6).
-The median chlorophyll-a concentration in surface waters for compliance monitoring sites was 0.2 μ g/L. This was equal to the 80th percentile of historical reference site data (0.2 μ g/L from 2003-2022: yellow dashed line in Figure 6), meeting the EQG for surface water chlorophyll-a.
+Chlorophyll-a in surface waters ranged from 0.2 μ g/L to 0.4 μ g/L across all sites (Figure 3.1).
+The median chlorophyll-a concentration in surface waters for compliance monitoring sites was 0.3 μ g/L. This was above the 80th percentile of historical reference site data (0.2 μ g/L from 2003-2022: yellow dashed line in Figure 3.1), exceeding the EQG for surface water chlorophyll-a.

-- 1. Water quality monitoring occurred at compliance sites C5-C9 on 20 January, C11-C15 on 16 February and C13-C16, C1 on 16 March 2022, as a result of prevailing currents at the time of sampling. - 2.
-Dark grey bars indicate sites relevant to the Environmental Quality Guideline (EQG) for chlorophyll-a. - Yellow dashed line represents the 80th percentile of historical reference site data which is the Environmental Quality Guideline (0.2 μg/L) for surface chlorophyll-a.
+- 1. Water quality monitoring occurred at compliance sites C11-C15 on 10 January, C11-C15 on 8 February and C13-C16, C1 on 16 March 2023, as a result of prevailing currents at the time of sampling. - 2.
+Dark grey bars indicate sites relevant to the Environmental Quality Guideline (EQG) for chlorophyll-a. - 3.
+Yellow dashed line represents the 80th percentile of historical reference site data which is the Environmental Quality Guideline (0.2 μg/L) for surface chlorophyll-a.

-Figure 6 Surface chlorophyll-a concentrations at compliance and reference sites in 2022 around Bunbury ocean outlet
+Figure 3.1 Surface chlorophyll-a concentrations at compliance and reference sites in 2023 around Bunbury ocean outlet